3rd Party Risk Management , Fraud Management & Cybercrime , Fraud Risk Management

-Till Kottmann, a Swiss IT and security consultant who goes by the Twitter handle Tillie 1312 Kottmann, said in a tweet that he posted data he received from an anonymous hacker who claimed to have breached Intel earlier this year.
-And he says he intends to post additional information.
+Till Kottmann, a Swiss IT and security consultant who goes by the Twitter handle Tillie 1312 Kottmann, said in a tweet that she posted data she received from an anonymous hacker who claimed to have breached Intel earlier this year.
+And she says she intends to post additional information.

 "Most of the things here have not been published anywhere before and are classified as confidential, under NDA or Intel Restricted Secret," Kottmann says in a tweet.

-On his Twitter page, Kottman encourages his followers to contact him if they have "access to confidential information, documents, binaries or source code, which you think should be made available to the public."
+On her Twitter page, Kottman encourages her followers to contact her if they have "access to confidential information, documents, binaries or source code, which you think should be made available to the public."